Every part of a child's day at Pembroke Hill early childhood school is a learning opportunity.

 Collaborative group work, both large and small, is considered valuable and necessary to advance cognitive development.
 Children are encouraged to dialogue, critique, compare, negotiate, hypothesize and problem solve through group work.
 Within the Reggio Emilia approach, multiple perspectives promote both a sense of group membership and the uniqueness of self.

 Documentation of children's work is viewed as an important tool in understanding children’s learning and their process of learning.
-Teachers use a variety of media, including photographs, daily journals, videos and displays to make the children’s learning visible to the families.
+Teachers use a variety of media, including photographs, class journals, videos and displays to make the children’s learning visible to the families.
 Our goal is give an authentic picture of each child’s development: socially/emotionally, cognitively and physically.

 We are a family centered program based on Loris Malaguzzi's vision of an "education for children based on relationships."
 This vision focuses on each child in relation to others and seeks to activate and support children's reciprocal relationships with other children, family, teachers, society and the environment.
 We promote an interactive community of inquiry between children, teachers, parents, and school community.